 - You feel guilty, inadequate, unworthy, or strange.

 - You get distracted from thinking of ways to best respond to your emotion and to the situation you’re in.

 It doesn’t help that sometimes other people tell you what you should be feeling.
-Depending on what the situation is, they may want you to feel love or happiness or grief, and when you don’t meet their expectations, they don’t react well.
+They may want you to feel love or happiness or grief, and when you don’t meet their expectations, they don’t react well.

 Focusing too much on the “shoulds” isn’t helpful.
 You feel a certain way.
 Rather than beat yourself up over the feeling itself, think about what you can do with it.

 Maybe what you need is to just keep going about your daily routine.
-Other times, you may need to talk to someone you trust, and sometimes you may need to reach out for urgent help.
-In many cases, what helps is to write, draw, go for a walk, listen to music, garden, read, knit, hug someone who will welcome your hug, work on a project, or sign up to volunteer in your community.
+Other times, you may need to talk to someone you trust or reach out for urgent help.
+In many cases, what helps is to write, draw, go for a walk, listen to music, garden, read, knit, ask for a hug, work on a project, or sign up to volunteer in your community.
 You may need to develop habits of thinking and behavior that help you with overwhelming emotions.
-(For example, some people find that unplugging from social media for a while helps them become more calm and level-headed when confronting various problems in their lives.)
+(For example, people often feel calmer and more level-headed when they disconnect from social media for a while.)

 “But I shouldn’t feel this way…” Whether you “should” or “shouldn’t,” the fact is, you do.
 So what do you do next?